alessgorgo/SimpleCrypt/README.md

 ### Can I use this script on Windows?

-Encryptix is designed for Unix-based systems (Linux and macOS).
-On Windows, you can use WSL (Windows Subsystem for Linux) to run Encryptix.
+SimpleCrypt is designed for Unix-based systems (Linux and macOS).
+On Windows, you can use WSL (Windows Subsystem for Linux) to run SimpleCrypt.

 ### How secure is my data?

-Encryptix uses AES-256-CBC encryption, recognized as highly secure.
+SimpleCrypt uses AES-256-CBC encryption, recognized as highly secure.
 The Argon2id key derivation function further strengthens the protection by making password guessing significantly harder.
 The security of your passkey is critical to ensure full protection.

 ### Can I automate encryption tasks?